masonamadeus/the-bodge-lab/content/Steal & Share/Fake Commercials/index.md

 All the music is either original or royalty-free from the YouTube Creator Library and thus is cleared for use (except probably commercial TV/radio broadcast, idk).

 All voices were recorded by me or my friends, and this is my blanket permission for you to steal them.
-Use these in your project!
-Need something to play during your livestream hold screen?
-Want a funny ad to stick in your audiodrama?
-Go for it!
+Use these in your {%trigger "project!"%}

+{%react "project!"%}Need something to play during your livestream hold screen?
+Want a funny ad to stick in your audiodrama?{%endreact%}

 **Quite a few of these are very NSFW** so be aware of that.